AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :param str reactionId: the SBML id of a reaction.
    :param str speciesId: the SBML id of a species.
    :rtype: double

+.. method:: RoadRunner.getUnscaledParameterElasticity(reactionId, parameterId)
+   :module: roadrunner

+    Returns the unscaled elasticity for a named reaction with respect to a named parameter

+   :param str reactionId: the SBML id of a reaction.
+   :param str parameterId: the SBML id of a parameter.
+   :rtype: double